Scilab-RL/Scilab-RL/docs/wiki/Pycharm.md

 - You can switch between _Project_ (Directories overview) and _Structure_ (Classes and Methods of current file overview) on the left.
 - You can use the integrated git functions of Pycharm

-Feel free to edit this page and add to this list.